- 2021-2022 CHS Pathways to Success Introduction

 AUDITING OR RETAKING CLASSES

 Students who wish to retake a course in order to improve the grade may do so in consultation with their counselor and may be referred for an evaluation by our academic departments and approval of the principal.
 Students wishing to improve a single semester grade for a yearlong course will be allowed to retake the entire year if they choose to do so.
-When retaking a course, the original grade and the grade earned when the class is retaken will both appear on the student’s transcript.
-The higher grade will be associated with the credit and factored into the student’s GPA.
-The lower grade will remain on the transcript with a notation that the course was retaken, but will not be included in the calculation of the student’s GPA.
+When retaking a course, the highest academic grade earned will appear on the transcript and an “R” for retake will replace the lower academic grade that was repeated, The higher grade will be associated with the credit and factored into the student’s GPA.
+The “R” will remain on the transcript with a notation that the course was retaken, but will not be included in the calculation of the student’s GPA.
 In order to place into a higher-level course than what was recommended by the Carmel Clay School System, a student may request to sit for a placement exam prior to starting the next sequence course to determine placement.
 Incoming ninth graders with high school credit earned in middle school may retake those courses at Carmel High School after consultation with their high school counselor and may be referred for an evaluation by our academic departments and approval of the principal.
 When retaking a course previously taken in middle school, the course, credit and grade earned in middle school will not be a part of the Carmel High School transcript.
 In some cases, students transferring to Carmel High School may audit a class if the audit is recommended after appropriate evaluation by an academic department and is approved by the principal.
 During the regular school year, an audit or retake may be denied if placing a student in a particular class for this purpose causes the class size to be excessive.
 Again, the principal will make the decision in such cases.
 Before enrolling in non-CHS courses, the student must have permission from their CHS counselor to enroll and to apply the specific course toward CHS diploma requirements.
 A maximum of eight credits earned from other approved accredited programs will be accepted.

 COLLEGE APPLICATION PROCESS